mdmeacham/pyimi/README.md

 print("Is device1 online?", device1.online)
 print("Is device2 online?", device2.online)

+# Check when the device last contacted UMS
+print("device1 contacted UMS at", device1.lastContact)

 # You can find a directory by name
 my_directory = directories.find(name="Portland")
 if my_directory: